Reporting and Remitting the Municipal Tax for 9-1-1 Service

 If you are a telephone service provider that is a QST registrant, you must file your returns for the municipal tax for 9-1-1 service for the same periods for which you file your QST returns.
 Complete form FMZ-244.68-V, Return for the Municipal Tax for 9-1-1 Service, and submit it to us no later than the date on which your QST return must be filed.

-If you are a telephone service provider that is not a QST registrant, you will be assigned an annual reporting period when you register for the municipal tax for 9-1-1 service.
+If you are a telephone service provider that is not a QST registrant, you will be assigned an annual filing frequency when you register for the municipal tax for 9-1-1 service.
 You must complete and file form FMZ-244.68-V, Return for the Municipal Tax for 9-1-1 Service, no later than March 31 of the following year.

-However, you may elect to have a monthly or quarterly reporting period by sending us a notice in writing.
+However, you may elect to have a monthly or quarterly filing frequency by sending us a notice in writing.

 When you file your return, you must remit the municipal tax for 9-1-1 service that you collected or should have collected during the reporting period, after subtracting the prescribed administrative costs ($0.04 for each amount of tax collected).